AngelaYu-3/langchain-agents/basic_agent/README.md

         config={"configurable": {"thread_id": "admin_session"}}
     )

-We can think of StateGraph as a memory management tool and MemorySaver as a partioned dictionary.
+We can think of StateGraph as a memory management tool (active processing, workflow logic, live state management) and MemorySaver as a database (partioned dictionary, passive storage and retrieval).

 **StateGraph:**